What Is Amazon FBA and Who Benefits Most From It?

 Amazon Prefers FBA Sellers for the Buy Box

-We can’t pinpoint all the factors why Vtech EU has won the Buy Box from looking at this page alone, but being in the Amazon FBA program is definitely one of them.
-The reason for this is that on-time delivery and pristine customer service are one of the factors that win you the Buy Box.
+We can’t pinpoint all the factors why this particular seller has won the Buy Box from looking at this page alone, but being in the Amazon FBA program is definitely one of them.
+The reason for this is that on-time delivery and pristine customer service are factors that win you the Buy Box.
 Once you use Amazon FBA, the online company takes over delivery and customer service for you and therefore awards your company the best grades for these services.

 Amazon FBA Fees and Returns

-Naturally, Amazon FBA is not offered for free.
-The company also wants to earn money with it and accordingly charges Amazon FBA prices in addition to the obligatory sales fee.
-These depend in particular on the storage location, the product type, the dimensions and the weight of the item.
+Naturally, the service is not offered for free.
+Amazon FBA prices are charged in addition to the obligatory sales fee.
+These depend, in particular, on the storage location, the product type, the dimensions, and the weight of the item.

 Furthermore, the use of Amazon FBA results in additional storage costs per cubic meter and month.
-Keep in mind that storage fees increase for items that are stored longer than 365 days (e.g. 170 euros a month per square meter in Germany).
+Keep in mind that storage fees increase for items that you have stored in your inventory for longer than 365 days (e.g. 170 euros a month per square meter in Germany).

-Fees you have to take into account are (Amazon FBA) storage fees, shipping fees and taxes.
+Fees you have to take into account are (Amazon FBA) storage fees for your inventory, shipping costs, and taxes.
+Also, take into account that there will be order returns and many mistakes that happen in the wake of these returns are often rolled off onto the customer.
 In order to see if the whole endeavor is worth your while, you can use an Amazon FBA profit calculator.
-You can find the Amazon FBA calculator (for UK based companies) here.
+You can find the Amazon FBA calculator (for UK-based companies) here.
 There are also many different alternative options, the ShopDoc calculator being one of them.

 How to Find the Correct Product to Sell on Amazon FBA

-Product research is one of the most important factors, whether you sell over Private Label or Wholesale.
-So before you start researching how safe it is to source product from Alibaba to Amazon FBA, invest some of your time into what you want to be sourcing in the first place.
-You can find nearly everything you want on the digital marketplace, however that doesn’t mean that the effort is worth your while especially if you are planning on bulk operations.
+Sure, keeping your inventory stocked at all times is a relevant part of being a successful seller.
+However, you have to find the right things to store.
+Product research for Amazon FBA is vital whether you sell over Private Label or Wholesale.
+So before you start researching how safe it is to source products from Alibaba to Amazon FBA, invest some of your time into what you want to be sourcing in the first place.
+You can find nearly everything you want on the digital marketplace, however, that doesn’t mean that the effort is worth your while especially if you are planning on bulk operations.

 You could consider using an Amazon FBA sourcing tool for product research, but you can also just keep an eye on your competitors’ stock or the bestseller rank for inspiration.
-Products that become slow sellers or have hardly any margin at all should naturally be removed from your stock as soon as possible (keep in mind the increased storage fees for “benchwarmer” products we mentioned above).
+Products that become slow sellers or have hardly received any orders should naturally be removed from your stock as soon as possible (keep in mind the increased storage fees for “benchwarmer” products we mentioned above).

 Amazon vs. the Rest